 - During quiet work time you notice a student off-task.
 You might want to take a moment to have a chat with him/her, saying something like, “I noticed you aren’t working on your assignment, (name).
 The reason I sat here to talk to you about it is because I have high expectations for my students and I know you’re just the type of student who is capable of meeting them.
 I believe you can do this…” and then ask if they need help getting started.

 - Reward effort as well as performance so that students see the link between effort and success.

 - Make an effort to look for the good, not just the mistakes.
-This will encourage a growth-mindset-oriented classroom where kids are not afraid of making errors, but know they can (and still have opportunities to) learn from them.
+This will encourage a growth-mindset-oriented classroom where kids are not afraid of making errors, but know they can learn from them.